 - What experience and education do the staff/caregivers have?
-Do they have their AA, BA, or MA in Early Child Education? - Do staff receive on-going education and training to better serve children with special needs? - How long has the staff worked at the center/home?
+Do they have their AA, BA, or MA in Early Child Education? - How long has the staff worked at the center/home?
 Do staff/caregivers stay long enough to create a stable environment for children? - What do you notice in conversations with the staff/ caregiver that shows you they respect and value the cultural, ethnic, religious, linguistic and lifestyle diversity of the families?